Edwards-R/understanding_docs/Next thing/notes.md

 Once the starting point of knowledge and desired starting point of data are known, compare the two.
 If the starting point of data is equal to or after the starting point of knowledge, no further action needs to be taken.
 If the starting point of data is *prior* to the starting point of knowledge, then there needs to be a plan for generating an Understanding.
 In the development of Understandings, the name of the scheme plus current year has been used when there is no available information e.g. 'Bombus: iso.
 BWARS: 2021'.
 Doing this firmly creates an Understanding, with the added inference that no taxonomic authority could be definitively linked to that interpretation.

 ### What makes a good basis for an Understanding
-There are three other points when considering a work for the basis of an Understanding.
+There are three points when considering a work for the basis of an Understanding.
 These points are not mandatory, but are substantial improvements to the quality of the output.
 The first concerns the accessibility of the taxonomic resource.
 Articles published behind paywalls in journals are the lowest quality backings for Understandings, as they often have steep fees associated with access.
 These fees are a significant impediment to utilisation, especially in areas where there is considerable non-academic research being conducted.
+The second 'tier' of availability are published literature which the user must buy, such as many keys to identification.
+The third, and best, are works which are open access in a common format.

 The second point is that the reference material should be directly applicable to the geographic realm of interest.
-The gold standard for this aspect is that the work should include multiple specimens from that geographic region.
-If a work does *not* specifically include the subject geographic region, then a separate work should be undertaken to ascertain whether the work does indeed apply to the geographic area.
+The gold standard for this aspect is that the work should include multiple specimens from the geographic region in question.
+If a work does *not* specifically include the geographic region, then a separate work should be undertaken to ascertain whether the work does indeed apply to that area.
 This new work, which can simply reference the taxonomic work and state that the work applies to the region of interest, would then be the basis of the Understanding.
 In essence, a researcher has taken a piece of work and validated that the work applies to a given area.

-It is this evidence
+The third point is that the work should enable the identification of the subject taxa, ideally through a key.
+Works that provide genetic or chemical methods are acceptable, as there are many situations where other methods are not yet discovered.
+However, such works are considered inferior due to the increased difficulty of applying the identification method.

+It will not be plausible for every Understanding reference to meet all three criteria when dealing with past information.
+For future works, there is no reason why works should not meet all three, as the combination is the bare minimum for reliable application of taxonomic work to reality.

 ---

 # Notes
-So at this point we've said what they are and how to get the start point.
-Now talk about

-- What makes a good basis for an Understanding
-  - Public access
-  - Applicable to the geographic realm
-  - Has key for people to follow

-After that, I think it's on to the practical running part?
-Need to give this some thought.

-- What to store
-- Creation
-- Synonyms and resolving

-Then move on to complex post initiation operations
+Then move on to 'how to store this in a spreadsheet'

-- Merge
-- Split
-- Compound
-  - Moving a taxon
+## How to store an Understanding system
+There are currently two options for storing Understandings.
+The first, and by *far* the more complex, is '[NoNomS](https://github.com/Edwards-R/nonoms)' (Normalised Nomenclatural Storage), a Postgresql extension purpose built for Understandings.